Lidiasaes/Citeasyon/README.md

-# Citeasyon ✨
-## Cite in MLA or APA format easily... with LLAMA2
+# Citeasyon ✨ : Cite in MLA or APA Format Easily... with LLAMA2
 🖥️[**Citeasyon Interface YOUTUBE TUTORIAL**](https://youtu.be/gNYaxPK_OB0?feature=shared)

 Streamlit app to get automatic MLA or APA citations from input files (.txt or .pdf).